We take you inside the 100-year-old auditorium

 “I keep coming back to the fact though that (President Shryock) had a great sense of humor so I think he might find it amusing that he’s haunting Shryock,” Shryock.

-Either way, we’d be interested to hear what these walls would say if they could talk.
+In truth, we’d like to hear what these walls would say if they could talk.